 The Next Gen Fund intends to help young people build confidence in applying for funding, project planning and execution.
 We especially would like to hear from people who have never applied for funding before.
 It is unlikely that we'll prioritise your application if you've already received significant financial support for your work (for example through an Arts Council or a PRS Foundation grant).

-We have 3 rounds of funding a year, so if you aren't ready yet, there will be opportunities to apply in the future.
-You can engage in our workshops and support without applying to this round.
+We have 2 rounds of funding a year, so if you aren't ready yet, there will be opportunities to apply in the future.